-Objective/Requirement Tasks Responsibility General Fire Safety - Ensure the official appointment of a Fire Warden HT Appoint a Fire including training.
-(The HT may also be a Fire Warden.
-Warden).
-Ensure the appointment of sufficient number of Fire HT Marshals to assist the Fire Warden during emergency evacuation and fire drills.
-Implement the Ensure that all duties listed in LCoP 34 and 36" are HT principles and adhere undertaken. to the requirements of Ensure the requirements of the premises fire policy are HT the premises Fire undertaken, reviewed, revised and communicated.
-Safety Policy Publish information and guidelines for the HT / Fire Warden.
-Corp H+S / Assets Complete fire risk Provide Fire Risk Assessment for all premises, and HT assessments refresh every 3 years.
-LIT/Cina Mandan Complete annual review of fire risk assessment and HT/Fire Warden make recommendations.
+Objective/Requirement Tasks General Fire Safety - Appoint a Fire Warden.
+Ensure the official appointment of a Fire Warden including training.
+(The HT may also be a Fire Warden).
+Ensure the appointment of sufficient number of Fire Marshals to assist the Fire Warden during emergency evacuation and fire drills.
+Implement the principles and adhere to the requirements of the premises Fire Safety Policy Ensure the requirements of the premises fire policy are undertaken, reviewed, revised and communicated.
+Publish information and guidelines for the HT / Fire Warden.
+Complete fire risk assessments Provide Fire Risk Assessment for all premises and refresh as indicated in the report.
+Complete annual review of fire risk assessment and make

+· · · · · · · · · · · · · · · · · · · recommendations.
 Carry out any managerial changes where required.
 Initiate any remedial action required.
 File reports in Red Box.
-Review 12 monthly & monitor HT/Fire Warden for material changes.
-Assets Carry out a technical compliance check of in-built fire 733013 precautions.
-Implement fire action Ensure that fire routines and action plans are HT/Fire Warden plans & procedures implemented and recorded within the area of pians a procedures responsibility.
-HT/Fire Warden Undertake routine emergency fire evacuation drills and ensure all employees receive relevant fire safety training on an annual basis, on induction and any changes to work practice, equipment, location or shift.
+Review 12 monthly & monitor for material changes.
+Carry out a technical compliance check of in-built fire precautions.
+Implement fire action Ensure that fire routines and action plans are implemented and recorded plans & procedures within the area of responsibility. plane a preseduree Undertake routine emergency fire evacuation drills and ensure all employees receive relevant fire safety training on an annual basis, on induction and any changes to work practice, equipment, location or shift.
 Record results in the Fire Safety Log sheets.
-Refer legal enforcement notices Act as initial contact point with statutory authorities (such as the Fire Brigade).
-Out of hours procedures HT from fire authorities must be in place.
-Notify immediately all Legal Enforcement Notices to the Asset Team, HSU and Schools Asset Manager Provide advice/assistance to end users on technical requirements.
+Refer legal Act as initial contact point with statutory authorities (such as the Fire enforcement notices Brigade).
+Out of hours procedures must be in place. from fire authorities Notify immediately all Legal Enforcement Notices to the Schools Asset nom me autionties Manager and the Health and Safety Team Provide advice/assistance to end users on technical requirements.
 Identify work required to ensure compliance.
-Negotiate with fire authorities where HT HT/Technical necessary to define/agree the scope of work required.
-Support Undertake routine tests & fault monitoring Carry out a weekly test of fire alarms and a monthly test of key-switched emergency escape light (EEL) fittings unless carried out by contractors.
-HT/Fire Warden monitoring Test results to be recorded and filed in the Fire Safety volume of the Site Log Book.
+Negotiate with fire authorities where necessary to define/agree the scope of work required.
+Undertake routine Carry out a weekly test of fire alarms and a monthly test of key-switched tests & fault emergency escape light (EEL) fittings unless carried out by contractors. monitoring Test results to be recorded and filed in the Fire Safety volume of the Site monitoring Log Book.
 Report faults as necessary to FM Help desk.
-HT/Fire Warden Ensure that contracts are in place for the maintenance and servicing of installed fire-related systems and equipment.
-Assets Develop standards for installation of (EEL) systems that can be key-switch tested Ensure that contracts specify requirement for Assets contractors to record in the Red Box all service/inspections and tests for fixed fire systems. НТ Report all deficiencies & faults Ensure that fire deficiencies or faults (for example fire doors that won't close, alarms that don't work or faulty emergency lighting) are reported to the schools Technical support provider for appropriate action to be taken.
-HT/Fire Warden Provide advice/assistance to end users.
-HT Ensure that appropriate contracts are in place so that faults and deficiencies can be dealt with Monitor effectiveness of remedial measures including нт contractors' work.
-Assets
+Ensure that contracts are in place for the maintenance and servicing of installed fire-related systems and equipment.
+Develop standards for installation of (EEL) systems that can be key- switch tested Ensure that contracts specify requirement for contractors to record in the Red Box all service/inspections and tests for fixed fire systems.
+Report all deficiencies Ensure that fire deficiencies or faults (for example fire doors that won't & faults close, alarms that don't work or faulty emergency lighting) are reported to Giaulto the schools Technical support provider for appropriate action to be taken.
+Provide advice/assistance to end users.
+Ensure that appropriate contracts are in place so that faults and deficiencies can be dealt with Monitor effectiveness of remedial measures including contractors' work.